 Indonesia is a producer of minerals, oil and gas.
-Its mineral and coal sector accounted for 5% of the country’s GDP in 2019, while petroleum accounted for 7% of total exports.
-While the extractive sector has been an important source of revenue for both the central and provincial governments, the COVID-19 outbreak and ensuing oil price collapse caused a considerable decline in income.
+Its mineral and coal sector accounted for 6.2% of the country’s GDP in 2021, while oil and gas accounted for 2.72% of GDP.
+The extractive sector has been an important source of revenue for both the central and provincial governments, and the COVID-19 outbreak and ensuing oil price collapse caused a considerable decline in income.
+The sector experienced a rebound in 2021, when government tax revenues from oil and gas increased by 59.99% against the backdrop of higher oil prices amid the COVID-19 recovery.
+As a leading producer of critical minerals to the energy transition, accounting for 36% of global nickel production and 23% of global tin production, the development of nickel refining and value-add industries is a strategic objective of Indonesia.

 Given Indonesia’s highly decentralised governance systems, EITI implementation is helping to improve coordination between various government agencies, enabling better and more disaggregated disclosures on areas such as on licensing, social expenditures and subnational transfers.
 It is also serving as a platform for dialogue between industry, government and civil society.